 Figure 13.
-Models used for analyzing the accuracy of the proposed algorithm.
+Models used for analysing the accuracy of the proposed algorithm.

-The results of the tests are illustrated in Table 3.
-It can be noticed that, for each of the used CAE software, the error values cannot be neglected.
-In particular, for the platform Cura the average error for the three analyzed test cases amounts to 54 % of the real build-time.
-A better situation is found by using Simplify 3D, which shows an average error of 15 % with respect to the real build-time.
-Anyway, a similar error cannot be accepted in most of the applications.
-Finally, it can be affirmed that the optimal behaviour is represented by MatterControl.
-The average error for that software, in fact, is 8 % of the real build-time.
-A similar value could be accepted in some contests such as, for example, the budgeting process.
-Anyway, two aspects should be noticed.
-As first, the error for the test case F is equal to 14 % of the real build-time.
-This shows that the error is not characterized by a well-known trend, so the level of confidence of the estimations is low.
-Moreover, a parametric method such as [34] is able to provide a better estimation of the real build-time requiring, at the same time, a significantly less amount of time for the set-up.
+The results of the tests are presented in Table 3.
+Here, it is clear that for each of the CAE software programs, the error values cannot be ignored.
+Specifically, for the Cura platform, the average error for the three analysed test cases amounted to 54 % of the actual build time.
+A better situation was attained using Simplify 3D, which returned an average error of 15 % in relation to the actual build time.
+However, such as error cannot be accepted in most of the applications.
+Finally, it was confirmed that the optimal behaviour was obtained using MatterControl.
+The average error for this software was 8 % of the actual build time.
+A similar value could be accepted in certain contexts, including the budgeting process.
+This notwithstanding, two aspects must be noted.
+First, the error for the test case F was equal to 14 % of the actual build time, which indicates that the error was not characterised by a well-known trend, meaning the level of confidence of the estimations is low.
+Moreover, a parametric method such as that adopted in [34] can provide a better estimation of the actual build time while requiring significantly less time for the set-up.

-On the other side, the valuation obtained using the proposed algorithm is very satisfactory, the error is negligible (≤ 1 %) in any case of study.
-For parts B, E and F the estimation is even equal to the real build-time.
-These results underline that the proposed method evaluates the real behaviour of RepRap machines.
-Moreover, all the causes which systematically affect the build-time are identified and taken into account.
+Meanwhile, the valuation obtained using the proposed algorithm was highly satisfactory, with the error negligible (≤ 1 %) in all cases.
+In fact, for parts B, E and F, the estimation was equal to the actual build time.
+These results confirm that the proposed method can accurately evaluate the real behaviour of RepRap machines.
+Moreover, all the factors that systematically affect the build time were identified and taken into account.

 CONCLUSIONS

-In this paper, a new method, which performs accurate estimation of the build-time, has been proposed.
-This result is possible thanks to an advanced analysis of the Part Program of the object to be manufactured integrated with information concerning control strategies.
+In this paper, a new method for performing accurate estimations of build times was proposed.
+The resulting accuracy was made possible by an advanced analysis of the part program of the object to be manufactured, which was integrated with the information related to the control strategies.

 Table 3.
-Results of the experiment.
+Experimental results.